Matt-Conrad/CXR_View_Classification/README.md

 Ideas for future improvements:
  - Implement underlying algorithm as a web service so that users can pass any chest X-ray to the service
+ - Fix bugs in one of the PHOG algorithm define in the paper to improve accuracy
  - Use C++ for the algorithm to boost speed
  - Provide option to import image labels instead of labeling manually (I implemented the manual labeling because this dataset did not come with labels, so I manually labeled the dataset using this sub-app)
  - Decouple my local paths from the main.spec file